Lithium batteries are widely used and characterized by the following:

 All battery-related information must be provided for your product when you create a listing or convert that listing to FBA.
 If the battery information that you provide is incomplete, inaccurate, or otherwise conflicting, your product may be blocked for sale through FBA.
 You must also upload a battery exemption sheet on Manage dangerous goods classification.

-For more information, go to Dangerous goods required information and documentation (hazardous products) and International Air Transport Association (IATA).
+For more information, go to Dangerous goods required information and documentation (hazmat) and International Air Transport Association (IATA).

 Use the Look up an ASIN tool to check the classification status of your FBA ASIN.